-In Florida and throughout the Southeast, it’s not uncommon for heat waves to send the temperatures into triple digits.
+In Florida and throughout the Southeast, it’s not uncommon for heatwaves to send the temperatures into triple digits.
 When this happens, even the best AC units can struggle to keep up with the heat.
 If you’ve inspected the filter and the AC seems to be functioning normally otherwise, it may not be any cause for panic.
-Pay attention at the coolest parts of the day to see if the system cuts off like normal.
+Pay attention to the coolest parts of the day to see if the system cuts off like normal.
 If indoor temps keep climbing, or if you need a second opinion, it’s always a good idea to call an experienced professional technician to inspect and service the unit.

 5. Air Conditioner Is Too Small